 The didactic year begins with basic science review, reinforcing concepts about the fundamental building blocks that underlie the practice of medicine.
 The curriculum throughout the year integrates material across courses using an organ system approach.
 For example, the respiratory physical exam and specific history-taking techniques are taught during the same week as the respiratory pathophysiology content.
 Later in the year, the content for the Adult Medicine, Patient Management (pharmacology) and Emergency Medicine coursework is similarly integrated.

 Each course is chaired by a MEDEX faculty member who provides leadership and direction for the course, manages the testing process, and presides over course development across time.
 Individual course coordinators at each MEDEX site manage the course delivery locally and participate in ongoing course development and evaluation.
-Additional academic work is required of master’s-level students, both in terms of assignments during the core didactic year, and in the form of a master’s-only summer quarter prior to beginning the clinical phase.

 The centerpiece of the clinical phase of training is the four-month primary care preceptorship.
 This is most often completed in a family practice setting, or students may work with general internal medicine physicians and PAs.
 There are also six shorter one-month rotations, called clerkships, which are intended to expose future primary care clinicians to specialty practice.
 The required clerkships are behavioral medicine, emergency medicine, general surgery, inpatient internal medicine and a rotation in a medically underserved setting.
 An elective rotation rounds out the year.
 Students are expected to obtain experiences in maternal health and pediatrics during the longer preceptorship.
 Rotations are arranged throughout the five-state WWAMI service region, and all students are expected to travel to participate in the community-based training opportunities in the area.
 Students must return to the program four times during the year for orientation, additional instruction, evaluation and graduation.